-- 4.9.1 Cardinal Newman Catholic School recognises that some children need a social worker due to abuse, neglect or complex family circumstances and that abuse and trauma can leave children vulnerable to further harm, as well as educational disadvantage. - 4.9.2 The Designated Safeguarding Lead will hold information relating to social workers working with children in the school. - 4.9.3 This information will inform decisions about safeguarding and promoting welfare (including the provision of pastoral and/or academic support).
+- 4.9.1 The school recognises that some children need a social worker due to abuse, neglect or complex family circumstances and that abuse and trauma can leave children vulnerable to further harm, as well as educational disadvantage. - 4.9.2 The Designated Safeguarding Lead will hold information relating to social workers working with children in the school. - 4.9.3 This information will inform decisions about safeguarding and promoting welfare (including the provision of pastoral and/or academic support).

-4.10 Children absent/missing from Education
+4.10 Children absent from Education

-- 4.10.1 Cardinal Newman Catholic School understands that children that are absent from education for prolonged periods and/or repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and criminal exploitation particularly county lines.
-This includes children missing from education that are not on roll. - 4.10.2 Cardinal Newman Catholic School will report information to the Local Authority when problems are first emerging and if there is a need for the removal of a child from roll.
+- 4.10.1 The school understands that children being absent from education for prolonged periods and/or repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and criminal exploitation particularly county lines. - 4.10.2 The school will report information to the Local Authority when problems are first emerging and if there is a need for the removal of a child from roll.